iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • I consider myself one of the best out there and I have spent my time with the top 1% therefore I know what best looks like what it takes to get there

 • I value the statement that mistakes happen some times.
 This happens when we don't have access to correct data at the correct point in time.

+• I dislike the fact that we forget what we don't use on a daily basis and have to put lot of effort to remember it again.